-No people would reside or work in the completed project.
+No people would reside in the completed project.
+Workers include coaches, referees and site maintenance staff.
 The proposed field lighting would allow for increased use of the fields during the late fall, winter, and spring months between 5:30 p.m. and 10 p.m.
 Average attendance/participation is expected to range from 118 to 135 persons per scholastic athletic event and 50 to 60 for non-scholastic athletic activities.
 The combined peak number of added attendees and participants on site that would occur for a short time between consecutive activities is estimated to range from 168 to 195 persons.
 (Heffron Transportation, 2020).